bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Take care of IP errors.
 (Maybe it will be fine in production?)
-* Make build number just dots, and in order.
 * Running locally, getWindowDimensions initially has wrong root element height.
 * Home icon on pitch.
 * Freeway panel.